JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 [puzzle link](https://adventofcode.com/2024/day/5)

-This feels like one of those problems that can take forver to compute if you don't think hard enough.
-It doesnt seem to horrible though so first lets parse...
+This feels like one of those problems that can take forever to compute if you don't think hard enough.
+It doesn't seem to horrible though so first lets parse...

 ## Part 01